-TRUE FERTILITY REVISION DAY 2008 – DR. Elaine Ingham (x 3 DVDs running time approx 6 hours)
+TRUE FERTILITY REVISION DAY 2008 – DR. Elaine Ingham ( time approx 6 hours)

 “Revision Day 2008” has past attendees sharing, questioning and deepening their knowledge from practical experiences learnt since applying the skills from previous attendance in past years at the “True Fertility Workshop – Combining Soil Biology, Chemistry and Structure”.
 It was a great opportunity to get in depth answers on the spot from Elaine.
 This day was a first and at the end it was voted a winner!
 So it is back again